DG4227/xapix_client/README.md

 end
 ```

-Name your Models according to the Endpoints you defined on xapix.io and subclass XapixClient::Resource.
+Name your Models according to the Endpoints you defined on xapix.io and subclass `XapixClient::Resource`.
 You are expected to name your xapix.io Endpoints pluralized while the Model class needs to singularized.
 This allows compliance with the ActiveResource pattern.

 ## Example